noemivannucchi/radioactive_decay/README.md

 The 'test_setnuclei' file contains all the tests (unit and property tests) related to the function in the file 'setnuclei'.
 ### readFile and test_readFile
 These files regard the array containing the time values (in s) to be used in the 'model' function and for the integration of the differential equation.
-The function in the file 'readFile' checks that the elements of the input array t with the time values (in s) are positive float values and returns the same array with sorted values.
-On the other hand, if the elements are not positive and float, it raises an error.
+The function in the file 'readFile' checks that the input array with the time values (in s) is not empty and it removes the duplicated elements.
+Then it checks that the elements are positive float numbers and returns the array with sorted values.
+On the other hand, if the elements are not numbers or positive or float, it raises an error.
 The 'test_readFile' file contains all the tests (unit and property tests) related to the function in the file 'readFile'.
 ### times.txt
 It is just an example of some time values in the case of "Radium226".
 It can be used to run 'odeint' and 'plt.plot' functions.